Quick Links

 Why do we study Geography?

 Geography is essential in helping our students to develop a love for the planet they inhabit.
-We aim to inspire in our students a curiosity and fascination about the world and its population that will remain with them for the rest of their lives.
-We strive to open up our students eyes and minds to the culturally broad world in which we all live and to appreciate and respect the role each and every person has to play in ensuring the future stability and prosperity of our planet.
+We aim to inspire in our students a curiosity and fascination about the world, its natural wonders and human population, that will remain with them for the rest of their lives.
+We strive to open up our students' eyes and minds to the culturally broad world in which we all live and to appreciate and respect the role each and every person has to play in ensuring the future stability and sustainability of our planet.

 Meet the team

-- Mrs Cousins (Geography teacher/Temp Head of Geography)
+• Mrs R Cousins (Head of Geography) -

 KS3 Programme of Study